AledPeart/theNameGame/TESTING.md

 ## Responsiveness

-I have tested my site across 5 screen widths in order to best replicate the breadth of modern viewing devices, in order to ensure that the site responds and performs as expected.
+I have tested my site across various screen widths in order to best replicate the breadth of modern viewing devices, in order to ensure that the site responds and performs as expected.
 For the purpose of testing in this document I have written results relating to 3 screen widths.
 This is to avoid unnecessary repetition, and is also in line with the Bootstrap ‘breakpoints’ I adhered to when building the website:

 * Small		<768px
 * Medium	768-992px